6 Beautiful Scenic Drives on the Big Island of Hawaii

 Another historic site that is worth a visit is the Kaloko-Honokohau National Historical Park.
 This park is located just north of Kailua-Kona and is the site of an ancient Hawaiian fishing village.
 When you stop here, you can explore the park’s beautiful beaches, fishponds, and some ruins, but there’s something more that you won’t want to miss.
 The first time we visited Kaloko-Honokohau we were blown away by the number of honu (Hawaiian green sea turtles) that congregate in the tide pools here.
 It’s amazing!

 Another historic site that’s fascinating and easy to stop at on your Kona Coast scenic drive is Pu’ukohola Heiau National Historic Site.
 This is about 40 minutes north of Kailua-Kona, and if you’re trying to do the whole west coast of the Big Island, this part of the drive is really beautiful and is wonderful at the end of the day.
+If you want to snorkel here you can in a certain spot, but it is difficult to access the calm water due to waves and rocks.

 Chris Taylor at Kaloko-Honokohau National Historical Park Kona Big Island Hawaii 2